Journaling is a powerful tool for self-healing.

 Anyway, write what feels right for you in the moment.

 There is another writing technique called the Morning Pages, which I always recommend to my clients.
 I got this from the book The Artist Way by Julia Cameron.
 This is different from journaling as it’s used for more of a mind dump or mental detox.
 In short, you have a pen and paper by your bedside table and the first thing you do when you wake up is, write for 15-20mins non-stop all your thoughts unfiltered.
 It doesn’t have to make sense, all you do is pay attention to the thought and write it down.
 I resisted this process for about three months, and I felt that because I was resisting it so much, it’s actually what I needed so I made a decision and committed.
 I personally had a HUGE breakthrough with this process but it took about 6-8 months of doing the morning pages daily before my thoughts started to change.
 If this feels right or if you’re resisting it, DO IT!

 One last thing, if emotions or emotional wounds from past traumatic experiences start emerging that you are not able to cope with, please seek professional help.
 If my work resonates with you, I would love to guide you!
-Book a Soul Reading with me and let’s work together to get you on the right path.
+Check out my Heart & Soul Coaching and let’s get you started on getting your life back.

 Do you have a journaling practice?
 What do you enjoy about it?
 And if you don’t, did I make you curious to try?